 What is a Turnlock Fastener quarter turn?

-Turnlocks connect components under an elastic preload.
-The tensile load of each assembly in the catalogue was reached after overcoming the springelement generated preload.
-This is unlike threaded fasteners, turnlocks do not rely on the elasticity of joint and fastenermaterials to accomplish preload.
-The stud assembly or receptacle was designed with a springelement.
-This allows the repeated application of controlled preload with assured reliability over a high number of cycles.
+Design: Turnlocks connect components under elastic preload.
+The tensile load of each assembly in the catalog is achieved after surpassing the preload generated by the elastic element.
+Unlike threaded fasteners, turnlocks do not rely on the elasticity of joint materials and fastener elements to achieve preload.
+The stud or receptacle assembly is designed with a spring element.
+This allows the repeated application of controlled preload with guaranteed reliability over a high number of cycles.

-When the studassembly is rotated, the stud cross pin rides up the cam causing a controlled joint preload to be applied.
+How it works: When the stud assembly is rotated, the cross pin of the stud rises along the cam, resulting in the application of controlled preload.
 This can be done by rotating the stud 90 degrees.
-At this point a positive mechanical stop is reached and the crosspin falls into the locking detent.
-This mechanism makes sure that there is a near perfect resistance to vibration induced loosening of the assembly assured.
+At this point, positive mechanical stop is reached, and the stud drops into the locking stop.